hello. we’re glad you’re

 Fill in form below, or simply call us on 1800 888 966

 Mark’s career began with an Applied Science Biochemistry degree before his move into intellectual property law.
 His scientific background honed his attention to detail and curiosity that now helps him achieve great results for his clients.
-It also enables him to understand, communicate and innovate with clients in the life sciences, pharmaceutical and medical industries.
+It also enables him to understand, communicate and innovate with clients in the information, communications and technology, manufacturing, life sciences, pharmaceutical and medical industries.

 Recognised as a leading lawyer in the Australian intellectual property and trade mark landscape, Mark’s clients vary from start-ups to national subsidiaries of global corporations.

 Mark advises on the searching, availability and registrability of new trade marks and designs.
 He is dedicated to securing the registration of Australian, New Zealand and international trade mark and designs applications and has significant experience in commercialising, policing and enforcing all intellectual property rights, both nationally and internationally.

 Mark has a Masters of Intellectual Property Law and is registered as a trade marks attorney in Australia and New Zealand.